SamuelSwartzberg/flashcardifying_text_temp/nvc.md

 ## righting reflex

-the ⟮c+;righting reflex⟯ is the impulse to (tell people how to) fix (esp. other peoples) problems when we see them, which rarely produces good results.
+the ⟮righting reflex⟯ is the impulse to (tell people how to) fix (esp. other peoples) problems when we see them, which rarely produces good results.